Rayhan1998/Foody-fe-deployed-version/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Need copy of backend downloaded on machine to have server running Link to backend repo for download: https://github.com/Rayhan1998/FOODY-BE-Deployed-

 ### Prerequisites

 What things you need to install the software and how to install them